 Both systems can be turned on or off by the driver with controls found near the high-beam lever and neither system is affected by oncoming bright lights.
 Both are easy on the eyes too, so sensitivity to light should not be a problem for most drivers.
 Researchers from the two companies are also in the process of perfecting warning indicators on the night-vision systems.
 The challenge is to be able to decipher what's a hazard and what's merely a heat signature.
 The goal is for the systems to be able to set off an alarm when a pedestrian or animal is close enough to the road to be hazardous.

 Both systems cost an extra $2,000 to $2,500.
 While that may sound like a significant amount of money, when you look at the price tag of a 7-Series BMW or S-Class Mercedes, two vehicles that can easily top $100,000, it somehow seems a bit more reasonable -- especially when you consider the benefit of being able to see through the darkness.

-You can read more about light, night vision and other related topics on the next page.
+You can read more about light, night vision and other related topics below.

 - Akin, T. "CMOS-based Thermal Sensors."
 Middle East Technical University.
 Dec.
 6, 2004.
 (Dec.
 19, 2008) http://www.eee.metu.edu.tr/~tayfuna/BookChapter/CMOS-MEMS_Ch10.PDF

 - Bergeron, James.
 BMW Night Vision vs. Mercedes Night View Assist."
 Car Talk Canada.
 Jan.
 21, 2006.
 (Dec.
 20, 2008) http://www.canadiandriver.com/ctc/blog/general/bmw-night-vision-available-in-5-6-7-series.htm